forge/roaster/CONTRIBUTING.md

 License Information and Contributor Agreement
 ---------------------------------------------

-  JBoss Forge is licensed under the [Eclipse Public License 1.0](http://www.eclipse.org/legal/epl-v10.html).
+  Roaster is licensed under the [Eclipse Public License 1.0](http://www.eclipse.org/legal/epl-v10.html).

-  There is no need to sign a contributor agreement to contribute to JBoss Forge.
+  There is no need to sign a contributor agreement to contribute to Roaster.
 You just need to explicitly license any contribution under the EPL 1.0.
-If you add any new files to JBoss Forge, make sure to add the correct header.
+If you add any new files to Roaster, make sure to add the correct header.

 ### Java,  Javascript and CSS files

       /**
-       * Copyright 2014 Red Hat, Inc. and/or its affiliates.
+       * Copyright 2015 Red Hat, Inc. and/or its affiliates.
        *
        * Licensed under the Eclipse Public License version 1.0, available at
        * http://www.eclipse.org/legal/epl-v10.html